1awesomeJ/nasdaq-api/my-nasdaq_api.md

 Allows you to add a new company to the model.
 Requires authentication.

+set a key/value on your header with key being 'Authorization' and the value being the Authorization token you got after sign in or sign up.
+Remember to check the header of your response for i after a successful sign in/up. while using the key/value option to set your authorization key in the header, you should put every part of the key including the string 'Bearer' that begins the key.

 A post request should be sent with all the required attributes as a JSON.
 There are 6 required attributes: "ticker", "name", "price", "market_cap", "IPO_year", and "sector"